flyntwp/flynt-docs/content/guide/configuration/page-templates.md

     weight: 50
 ---

+WordPress uses the [template hierarchy](https://developer.wordpress.org/themes/basics/template-hierarchy/) to determine which PHP file to render for a given request.

-All template files can be found under the theme root, in the `templates` directory.
+With Flynt, all template files can be found in the `templates` folder of the theme.

-By default, the following standard WordPress templates are included.
-These templates follow the normal [WordPress Template Hierarchy](https://developer.wordpress.org/themes/basics/template-hierarchy/), and work in exactly the same way:
+By default, the following standard WordPress templates are included:

 - `404.php`
 - `archive.php`
 - `home.php`
 - `index.php`
-- `page.php`
-- `single.php`

-By default, the following custom page template is also included:
+One custom page template is also included:

 - `plugin-inactive.php` - This is displayed when the Flynt plugin is disabled.

 ## Configuring Page Templates

-The structure of each page within the theme is created using a nested JSON object.
-Each PHP template within the `templates` directory takes a simple JSON configuration file, and using the Flynt Core plugin, parses and renders this into HTML.
+In a standard WordPress theme, custom logic is usually added directly into each template file.
+With Flynt, this is not the case.
+Instead, Flynt uses a JSON object to specify which [components](/guide/components/what-is-component/) should be rendered.
+This means the template files contain a single PHP function call.

-For example, take `templates/page.php`:
+For example, take `templates/index.php`:

 ```php
 <?php